bluedavis/terraform-beginner-bootcamp-2023/README.md

 ### Gitpod

-To optimize your developement environment you can use the open source tool [Gitpod CLI](https://www.gitpod.io/docs/introduction/getting-started).
+To optimize your development environment you can use the open source tool [Gitpod CLI](https://www.gitpod.io/docs/introduction/getting-started).
 It allows you to reproduce the Cloud Development Environment (CDE) through the use of customizable ["workspaces"](https://www.gitpod.io/docs/configure/workspaces), ephemeral development environments.

 #### Gitpod CLI